-In the municipality of Drimmelen in the South of the Netherlands the energy cooperative Traais Energie Collectief (TEC) and the municipality have taken major steps to develop a DH system.
-The energy cooperative is co-initiator of a plan to install an innovative heat network in the centre of the village of Terheijden.
+3.7.2.
+Community energy action in sustainable heating transition heat network in the centre of the village of Terheijden.
 The idea is to extract heat from the River Mark, supplemented with heat from biomass, to provide public buildings and facilities such as a church and swimming pool, but also to provide households in the centre of the Terheijden village with heat.
 Households decide themselves whether or not they want to participate, but are engaged by Traais Energiecollectief to switch off from the natural gas grid, and connect to the DH system.
-The municipality of Drimmelen received a government subsidy of 3.4 million euros from the Ministry of the Interior and Kingdom Relations under the testing grounds for natural gas-free neighbourhoods.
+The municipality of Drimmelen received a government subsidy of €3.4 million from the Ministry of the Interior and Kingdom Relations under the testing grounds for natural gas-free neighbourhoods.
 The construction of the heat pipes (already) started in 2019.
 The construction of the heat pump and heat-cold storage and the connection of the first customers will follow as per 2020 (HIER Opgewekt.
 Lokale Energiemonitor 2019).